 Erected between 1722 and c.1729 for William Conolly, Speaker of the Irish House of Commons and at the time, Ireland’s richest man.
 Castletown House was designed to reflect its owner’s power and to serve as a venue for political entertaining on a large scale

-Castletown House remained in the family’s hands until 1965, when it was purchased by Desmond Guinness, who restored the house to its original splendour.
+Castletown House remained in the family’s hands until 1965, when it was purchased by Desmond Guinness, who restored the house to its original splendor.
 His investment was continued from 1979 by the Castletown Foundation.
 In 1994 Castletown House was transferred to state care and today it is managed by the Heritage Service.

 3. Enjoy a day at the Curragh Racecourse